 Once you hit 100 to 150 customers, then you start adding things like a Google review strategy, local service ads, and targeted Facebook campaigns.
 Those tools will amplify what you’ve already built.
 But you have to build the foundation first.

 Pest control is not glamorous.
 It’s not the kind of business that looks impressive at a dinner party.
 But it’s recurring.
 It’s stable.
 It’s recession-proof.
 And if you’re willing to show up and do the work for long enough, it will pay you very well.
+If you’ve been on the fence wondering when the best time to start a pest control business is, the honest answer is today.